Viral Evolution and Adaptation as a Multivariate Branching Process: Phenotypic Models for Viral Evolution

 We start by recalling that, when calculating probabilities and expectations, there is no loss of generality if one considers only initial populations consisting of just one particle of class $r$ ($0 \leqslant r \leqslant R$), since the general case can be decomposed as a sum of independent processes with this kind of initial population.
 All the relevant properties of the model can be deduced with this simplification.

 We shall introduce the notation $Z_0^r=1$ for the condition $\bm{Z}_0=\bm{e}_r$, which is the initial population consisting of one particle of class $r$ and zero particles of other classes.
-Then it follows that
+Thus $\Prob(\bm{Z}_1=\bm{i}|Z^r_0=1)=\zeta_r(\bm{i})$.
 A basic assumption in the theory of branching processes is that all the first moments are finite and that they are not all zero.
 Then one may consider the \emph{mean evolution matrix} or the \emph{matrix of first moments} $\bm{M}=\{M_{ij}\}$ which describes how the averages of the sub-populations of particles in each replication class evolves in time: